 (*and if the last letter of the verb stem is a “t”, and extra “e” is added between the two “t”s in the 2nd person plural.)

 When addressing someone formally, you can use the formal “Sie”.
 The verb then takes the ending “-en”:

 Machen Sie!
 Kommen Sie!

-German irregular verbs, also called “strong verbs”, are verbs that, in certain tenses, change their stems.
+German irregular verbs (as you'll discover when learning german online), also called “strong verbs”, are verbs that, in certain tenses, change their stems.

 They usually do so in:

 - The simple past

 - the subjunctive (not covered by this post)